hashicorp/hcp-terraform-operator/docs/agentpool.md

     Here is an example of the Status and Events outputs of the successfully created Agent Pool and Agent Tokens:

     ```console
-    $ kubects describe agentpool this
+    $ kubectl describe agentpool this
     ...
     Status:
       Agent Pool ID:  apool-mVnndtTUzdgUsRR3